Viir/Baustelle/backlog.md

+### Gamedesign
++ Explore design revolving around transportation as objective.
+The animation "2017-04-29.Baustelle@commit[9582471].gif" illustrates how already implemented core mechanic enables transportation: Adding and removing components in the construction is sufficient to move an object around.

 ### Gameplay
 + Introduce goal and compute scenario completion/solution condition.
 + Enable scoring comparison between different possible solutions: cost for components.